-- No one can predict the precise long-term impact on work travel brought about by homeworking and business closures, particularly shops.
+- Some of our bus companies operate both buses and coaches and have seen their private hire business volumes shrink to near-nothing and they will rely on this sector recovering. - No one can predict the precise long-term impact on work travel brought about by homeworking and business closures, particularly shops.
 In Devon, commuter flows are not as significant as school and college travel but nonetheless even a 20% loss of work travel would dent the viability of some key services. - Future shopping patterns will be hard to predict due to the increase in on-line shopping and the closure of some high street retail outlets.
 Passengers who have no alternative but to use the bus still need a shopping destination worthy of the name.
 In Devon there has been a long-term historical trend for shoppers to leap-frog their nearer market towns in favour of more distant larger centres and it is possible that this process could go further, with even certain larger centres looking less attractive than they did in 2019. - Concessionary travel is taking time to recover.
 DCC is committed to working with our bus companies in an eventual transition back to payment for actual travel and we welcome any further Government guidance on any long-term impact on the method of reimbursement calculation.
 We are committed to a managed transition and to careful monitoring of any impact on services. - School and college travel underpin much of the Devon bus network.
-Whilst most of this travel will return to 2019 levels, we remain concerned as to the possible impact of partial remote teaching patterns in further and higher education. - The marketplace for local bus service contracts has remained stable.
+Whilst most of this travel has returned to 2019 levels, we remain concerned as to the possible impact of partial remote teaching patterns in further and higher education. - The marketplace for local bus service contracts has remained stable.
 We took a decision to avoid large-scale retenders but where tenders have been undertaken - including those for DfE-funded duplicates - the market has responded well with competitive and reasonable prices and a level of competition comparable with or greater than 2019.
 Some coach companies have increased their scope by expanding into local bus service contracts. - The joint working with our bus companies through COVID19 and been a tremendous success.
 This has been essential in seeing the bus network through difficult times and will have a lasting positive effect.
 The development of the Enhanced Partnership constitutes a formalizing of working relationships already forged out of mutual trust and recognition.
 If we can get through a global pandemic together, we can also deal with future challenges.